-TOKYO and BOTHELL, Wash.- July 9, 2021 -- Astellas Pharma Inc. (TSE: 4503, President and CEO: Kenji Yasukawa, Ph.D., "Astellas") and Seagen Inc. (Nasdaq:SGEN) today announced the U.S. Food and Drug Administration (FDA) granted PADCEV® (enfortumab vedotin-ejfv) regular approval in the U.S., in addition to approving a new indication for adult patients with locally advanced or metastatic urothelial cancer who are ineligible for cisplatin-containing chemotherapy and have previously received one or more prior lines of therapy.
-Cisplatin-ineligible patients typically have limited treatment options and a poor prognosis.
+TOKYO and BOTHELL, Wash. - October 12, 2021 - Astellas Pharma Inc. (TSE:4503, President and CEO: Kenji Yasukawa, Ph.D., "Astellas") and Seagen Inc. (Nasdaq:SGEN) today announced that patient enrollment was completed in Cohort K of the phase 1b/2 EV-103 clinical trial (also known as KEYNOTE-869).
+The cohort is evaluating PADCEV[®] (enfortumab vedotin-ejfv) in combination with Merck's anti-PD-1 therapy KEYTRUDA[®] (pembrolizumab) as first-line treatment in patients with unresectable locally advanced or metastatic urothelial cancer who are unable to receive cisplatin-based chemotherapy in the first-line setting.
+Merck is known as MSD outside the United States and Canada.